ibm-cloud-docs/cloud-pak-applications/getting-started.md

 1. Click **Service Catalog**, then select **Application Console**.
 You should see several projects installed.
    - If you click the **kabanero** project, the Overview tab contains the URLs to the **icpa-landing** page and the **tekton-dashboard**.
    - If you click the **ta** project, the Overview tab contains the URL to the {{site.data.keyword.ta_short}} UI.

+## Step 7.
+Install IBM Mobile Foundation (optional)
+{: step7}
+Optionally, if you wish extend the out-reach of your modernised and cloud-native apps via multi-channel digital apps to front-end install IBM Mobile Foundation.
+See [here](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/ibmcloud/deploy-mf-on-ibmcloud-ocp/)for a quick install.